animeshthomas/animeshthomas/README.md

 💬 Feel free to ask me about anything related to software development, tech trends, or project ideas.

 📫 You can reach me via [email](mailto:animeshthomas262@gmail.com) or connect with me on [LinkedIn](https://www.linkedin.com/in/animesh-thomas/).

-😄 Pronouns: He/Him

-⚡ Fun fact: I'm also a big fan of hiking and exploring the great outdoors!

-Let's code and create something awesome together! 🚀